sicmx/obp-boostrap-user/README.md

 kubectl exec bootstrap python3 bootstrap.py # Wait for it to complete kubectl cp default/bootstrap:obp_user_id.txt ./ # get user id
 ```
+The above registers the super user for you automaticall, registers a consumer, and fetches
+your assigned user id.
+Your assigned user id needs to be injected into the deployment to
+become a super user (below).

 ### Create patch-deployment.yaml for obpapi deployment
 ```
 ## Patch the deployment with super user